stvnksslr/uv-migrator/README.md

 1. Renames your existing `pyproject.toml` to `old.pyproject.toml`.
 2. A new UV-based project is initialized in the same directory.
 3. The tool parses the `old.pyproject.toml` file and extracts all dependencies.
 4. These dependencies are then installed in the new UV-based project, maintaining the distinction between main and development dependencies.

-## Configuration

-The UV Migrator doesn't require any additional configuration.
-It derives all necessary information from your existing `pyproject.toml` file.
+5. all additional configs from a pyproject.toml will need to be added by hand

 ## Troubleshooting